 - Conduct regular monitoring and evaluation to track program progress and success via surveys and evaluation forms.

-- Maintain regular communication with JHR management, write monthly reports tracking all project progress and write monthly blog posts for www.jhr.ca.
+- Maintain regular communication with JHR management, write monthly internal reports tracking all project progress and write blog posts for www.jhr.ca.

-- A minimum of two years experience working in media/in journalism.
+- A minimum of 2 years experience working in media/in journalism.

-- Experience in radio news, podcasting, and/or audio production.
+- Experience with print journalism and/or photojournalism and/or audio production.